 SWLEN is a registered charity (no. 1140872) and registered in England and Wales as a company limited by guarantee (no. 7469024).
-SWLEN began as the Richmond Environment Network (REN) in August 2004, set up by three local environmental organisations: Environment Trust for Richmond, Thames Landscape Strategy and Richmond office of The Conservations Volunteers.
+SWLEN began as the Richmond Environment Network (REN) in August 2004, set up by three local environmental organisations: Environment Trust, Thames Landscape Strategy and Richmond office of The Conservations Volunteers.

 We were established as the charity SWLEN in April 2011, and continue to work closely with our founding partners.
 In 2015 we established a wholly owned social enterprise Community Current Ltd to work on issues outside SWLEN’s charitable objects.

 SWLEN is governed by a board of trustees, and is managed by Chief Executive Colin Cooper.

 Our financial information can be found on the Charity Commission’s website with our most recent annual accounts here: